Updated: 26-05-2025

 When cells take in oxygen, the molecular bond breaks, producing byproducts called free radicals.

 These free radicals try to stabilise themselves by immediately latching onto the nearest molecule.
+It damages the healthy cells.

 When there is an increased number of free radicals and a lower number of antioxidants, it can lead to cancer.

-Introducing lycopene to the cells can prevent the growth of cancer cells.
+Lycopene in Tomatoes can prevent the growth of cancer cells.

 In addition to its cancer-preventing properties, lycopene plays a major role in acting as your skin’s defence.